Strongly Sublinear Algorithms for Testing Pattern Freeness: High-level description of the basic algorithm for testing freeness of a pattern of size 4

 Next, we use the following lemma of Marcus and Tardos. \begin{lemma}[\cite{MarcusT04}] For any $\pi \in \mathcal S_k,~ k \in \N$, there is a constant $\kappa(k) \in \N$ such that for any $r \in \N$, if a grid $G_{r,r}$ contains at least $\kappa(k) \cdot r$ marked points, then it contains a $\pi$-appearance among the marked points. \end{lemma}

 Let $\kappa= \kappa(4)$.
-Using Lemma~\ref{clm:MarcusTardos}, we may assume that there are at most $\kappa \cdot m'$ marked boxes in $G_{m',m'}$, as otherwise, we already would have found a $\pi$-appearance in $G_{m',m'},$ which by Observation \ref{obs:homo}, implies a $\pi$-appearance in $G_n$ and in $f$ as well.
-Hence, as a result of the gridding, if we do not see a $\pi$-appearance among the sampled points, the second item above implies that there are $\Theta(m')$ dense boxes in $G_{m',m'}$ and that these boxes cover a large fraction of the points of $G_n$.
+Using~\cref{clm:MarcusTardos}, we may assume that there are at most $\kappa \cdot m'$ nonempty boxes in $G_{m',m'}$, as otherwise, we already would have found a $\pi$-appearance in $G_{m',m'},$ which by~\cref{obs:homo}, implies a $\pi$-appearance in $G_n$ and in $f$ as well.
+Hence, as a result of the gridding, if we do not see a $\pi$-appearance among the sampled points, the second item above implies that there are $\Theta(m')$ dense boxes in $G_{m',m'}$ and that these boxes cover all but an insignificant fraction of the points of $G_n$.

-An averaging argument implies that, for an appropriate constant $d = d(\eps)$, only a small constant fraction of layers (or stripes) contain more than $d$ nonempty boxes.
-Therefore, since the grid $G_n$ is $\eps$-far from being $\pi$-free, the restriction of $G_n$ to the layers and stripes that contain at most $d$ boxes each, is also $\eps'$-far from $\pi$-free for a large enough constant $\eps' < \eps$.
-In particular, this implies that $G_n$ restricted to the points in dense boxes that belong to layers and stripes containing at most $d$ dense boxes each, has a matching $M$ of $\pi$-appearances of size at least $\eps' n/4$.
+An averaging argument implies that, for an appropriate value $d = d(\eps)$, only a small fraction (depending on $\eps$) of layers (or stripes) contain more than $d$ nonempty boxes.
+Therefore, since the grid $G_n$ is $\eps$-far from being $\pi$-free, the restriction of $G_n$ to the layers and stripes that contain at most $d$ boxes each, is also $\eps'$-far from $\pi$-free for a large enough $\eps' < \eps$.
+This implies that $G_n$ restricted to the points in dense boxes that belong to layers and stripes containing at most $d$ dense boxes each, has a matching $M$ of $\pi$-appearances of size at least $\eps' n/4$.
 We assume in what follows that this is indeed the situation.

-An important feature to note at this point, is that every dense box $B$ is contained in $O(d^3)$ (that is, constantly many) connected components of dense boxes of size at most $4$ (see Definition~\ref{def:basic-box-tuple}).
-In particular, this implies that there are $O(m)$ components of size at most $4$ among the marked boxes.
+An important note at this point is that every dense box $B$ is contained in $O(d^3)$ many copies of $1$-component configurations with at most $4$ dense boxes.
+This implies that there are $O(d^3m)$ such copies of $1$-component configurations in $G_{m',m'}$.